-Types of Magic Mushrooms: A Guide to Psilocybe Species
+Types of Magic Mushrooms: Species & How to Identify Them

 Posted by Spore Genetics Research Team on May 8th 2023

-Types of Magic Mushrooms: A Guide to Psilocybe Species
+Types of Magic Mushrooms: Species & How to Identify Them

-"Magic mushrooms" isn't one mushroom—it's a broad group of psilocybin-producing species, most of them in the genus Psilocybe, with over 100 species worldwide.
-They're often grouped by where they grow: dung-loving, wood-loving, and grassland species.
-Here's an overview of the main types, how they differ, and where each one fits.
+“Magic mushrooms” isn’t one mushroom—it’s a broad group of psilocybin-producing species, most of them in the genus Psilocybe, with over 100 species worldwide.
+They’re often grouped by where they grow: dung-loving, wood-loving, and grassland species.
+Telling them apart relies on a handful of features—spore print color, cap and gill structure, habitat, and blue bruising—used together, never one alone.
+Here’s an overview of the main types and the methodical way researchers identify them.

-If you've ever wondered how many kinds of magic mushrooms there are and how they relate to one another, this guide maps out the major species and links to detailed profiles of each.
+If you’ve ever wondered how many kinds of magic mushrooms there are, how they relate to one another, and how they’re actually told apart, this guide maps out the major species and the identification features that distinguish them.

 How Magic Mushrooms Are Classified